What Is Mineral Oil?

 How is Mineral Oil Made?

-Why Companies Use Mineral Oil for Skin Care?
+Why Is Mineral Oil Used in Skin Care?

-Mineral oil is a common ingredient in skin care products because of its ability to prevent moisture loss.
-It’s an interesting ingredient because it doesn’t have many other purposes.
-In this way, it is similar to ingredients like hyaluronic acid, which also has just one purpose (to draw moisture to the treatment area).
+Mineral oil is a common ingredient in skincare products because of its ability to prevent moisture loss.
+It’s an interesting ingredient because it doesn’t have many other benefits.
+Unlike other ingredients such as antioxidants or humectants, it doesn’t provide any other benefits to the skin other than protection.

 However, this simplicity may lead some to under-appreciate the benefits of mineral oil for skin.
 Certainly, it may not have antioxidants or skin brightening properties, but prevention of moisture loss is a helpful property.
 This is especially true for individuals who live in harsh environments with very cold, dry weather.
 In such cases, the benefits of other ingredients and mineral oil can be very helpful for skin.